-MT 080 Arithmetic (4 Credits)
+MT 080 Arithmetic (4 Cr)

 This course emphasizes skill building in the operations of basic addition, subtraction, multiplication, and division as they relate to whole numbers, fractions, and decimals.
 These basic skills are then applied to the concepts of ratio and proportion, percentages, measurement, basic geometric concepts, and statistics.
 The course also includes the study of signed numbers and solving basic linear equations.
-(This is a preparatory course and cannot be used to fulfill graduation requirements.)

-Prerequisite: Placement as determined by the Testing Center
+(Course does not fulfill graduation requirements.)
+Prerequisite: Placement determined by test scores

-MT 085 Basic Algebra (4 Credits)
+MT 085 Basic Algebra (4 Cr)

 This is a beginning course in algebra, designed to help students acquire a solid foundation in the basic skills of algebra.
 Topics include fundamentals of algebra, solutions of linear equations and inequalities, solving application problems, graphs of linear equations, systems of equations, operations with polynomials, factoring, rational expressions, radicals, and solving quadratic equations.
-(This is a preparatory course and cannot be used to fulfill graduation requirements.)
+(Course does not fulfill graduation requirements.)

-Prerequisite: Placement as determined by the Testing Center
+Prerequisite: Placement determined by test scores

-MT 103 Intermediate Algebra (3 Credits)
+MT 103 Intermediate Algebra (3 Cr)

-This course includes the algebra of polynomials, linear and quadratic equations, applications involving linear and quadratic equations, linear and quadratic inequalities, functions and graphs, rational expressions and equations, systems of equations, factoring, rational exponents, radicals and complex numbers.
-Prerequisite: MT 085 or Placement into College Level Courses
+This course includes the algebra of polynomials, linear and quadratic equations, applications involving linear and quadratic equations, linear and quadratic inequalities, functions and graphs, rational expressions and equations, systems of equations, factoring, rational exponents, radicals, and complex numbers.

+Prerequisite: MT 085 or Placement in college level math courses

-MT 106 Contemporary Mathematics (3 Credits)
+MT 106 Contemporary Mathematics (3 Cr)